George Wood Wingate: Other work

 George Wingate (center) along with Theodore Roosevelt at a Public Schools Athletic meet in Central Park, New York City, 1913.

 George Wingate also sought to promote athletics in schools and in 1903 contributed funds for the Public Schools Athletic League.
 Wingate was the leagues first president and would go on to serve in that position for over 25 years.
 Today, the PSAL is funded by the New York City Board of Education.
 However, as recently as 2003, The PSAL Wingate Fund continued its traditions of honoring former and present PSAL athletes.

 Legacy

 Both Wingate Park and the Brooklyn neighborhood Wingate are named after him.

-George W. Wingate High School, a now closed public high school in the Crown Heights neighborhood of Brooklyn, was named for Wingate.
+George W. Wingate High School, a now closed public high school in the East Flatbush neighborhood of Brooklyn, was named for Wingate.
 The campus is now home to several schools in the New York City Public School system.
 The campus's sports teams are known as the 'Generals', for Wingate's rank in the New York National Guard.
 The General GW Wingate Athletic Field in the Midwood neighborhood of Brooklyn is named for him.
 The naming was in recognition of Wingate's role in founding, and long service as the first President of the Public Schools Athletic League.